Kenyan president changes security officials after al Shabaab kill 36

-Kenyans have grown increasingly critical of President Uhuru Kenyatta for failing to do more to defend the east African nation from the incessant militant attacks, which have killed well over 200 people since 2013.
+Kenyans have grown increasingly critical of President Uhuru Kenyatta for failing to do more to defend the nation from the incessant militant attacks, which have killed well over 200 people since 2013.

-Al Shabaab has claimed responsibility for much of the bloodshed and says it will keep it up to persuade Kenya to pull its troops out of neighboring Somalia, where its forces have joined other African Union troops battling the militants.
+Al Shabaab has claimed responsibility for much of the bloodshed and says it will keep up the violence to persuade Kenya to pull its troops out of neighbouring Somalia, where its forces have joined African troops battling the militants.

 In Tuesday's attack, gunmen crept up on dozens of workers sleeping in tents, a resident said, in the same area near the Somali border where a bus was hijacked just over a week ago and 28 passengers killed.

-"The militia separated the Muslims, then ordered the non-Muslims to lie down where they shot them in the head at close range," said Hassan Duba, an elder at a nearby village.
+"The militia separated the Muslims, then ordered the non-Muslims to lie down where they shot them in the head at close range," Hassan Duba, an elder at a nearby village, said.

 A witness said at least two of the victims were beheaded.

-Public pressure had been rising on Kenyatta to sack police chief David Kimaiyo and Interior Minister Joseph ole Lenku since al Shabaab's attack on Nairobi's Westgate shopping mall last year that killed 67 people, and after subsequent violence.
+Public pressure had been mounting on Kenyatta to sack police chief David Kimaiyo and Interior Minister Joseph ole Lenku since al Shabaab's attack on Nairobi's Westgate shopping mall last year that killed 67 people and after subsequent violence.

-Addressing the nation on Tuesday, Kenyatta said he had accepted Kimaiyo's resignation and nominated a new interior minister, Joseph Nkaissery, a retired major general, urging parliament to speedily approve his choice.
+Addressing the nation, Kenyatta said he had accepted Kimaiyo's resignation and nominated a new interior minister, Joseph Nkaissery, a retired Major General, urging parliament to speedily approve his choice.

-He called on opponents, who have criticized his handling of security policy, to unite in fighting the militants.
+He called on opponents, who have criticised his handling of security policy, to unite in fighting the militants.
 "Our bickering only emboldens the enemy," the president said.

 UNCOMPROMISING

-As with past attacks, al Shabaab said it was punishing Kenya for sending troops to join African peacekeepers battling the Islamists in Somalia.
+As with past attacks, al Shabaab militants said they were punishing Kenya for sending troops to join African peacekeepers battling the Islamists in Somalia.
 In a statement, it put the death toll at 40 and called the victims "Kenyan crusaders".

 "We are uncompromising in our beliefs, relentless in our pursuit, ruthless against the disbelievers and we will do whatever necessary to defend our Muslim brethren suffering from Kenya’s aggression," spokesman Ali Mohamud Rage said.

+"We need to look at this as a systematic failure, rather than as an individual one," Mandera County Governor Ali Roba told Reuters of the latest attack and called for an overhaul of Kenya's security operations "from the grassroots up".

 Government opponents say the troops in Somalia have not protected Kenya and should be withdrawn.
-The government has repeatedly said it will not pull the troops out.
+The government has repeatedly said it would not pull the troops out.

 "This (latest attack) seems very much in line with al Shabaab strategy," said Cedric Barnes of the Crisis Group in Nairobi of the latest attack.
 "It's partly a result of al Shabaab being squeezed in Somalia."

-(Additional reporting by Joseph Akwiri in Mombasa, Duncan Miriri, James Macharia and Drazen Jorgic in Nairobi, Noor Ali in Isiolo and Feisal Omar in Mogadishu; Writing by Edmund Blair; Editing by James Macharia and Mark Heinrich)
+(Additional reporting by Joseph Akwiri in Mombasa, Duncan Miriri, James Macharia and Drazen Jorgic in Nairobi and Feisal Omar in Mogadishu; Writing by Edmund Blair; Editing by James Macharia)